CHEESECAKE, it's an emergency

 - best to use grated orange rind with this version

 1. You want the mixture to be as firm as possible, so if you are using soft cheese eg ricotta, t's a good idea to leave it to drain over a sieve overnight – almost as if you were making labne.
 If the mix is too liquid, it will spill over the leaf.
-I used the Russian 'tvorog' and it was the best of all!
+Farm cheese or Russian 'tvorog' is ideal.

 2. Rinse the vineleaves in cold water and then leave them to dry.
 You don’t need to boil them.